Be Aware › Bobcats

 Living with Bobcats

-Bobcats can be found in many different habitats throughout Utah, from deserts and forests to swamps and grasslands.
-Bobcats are members of the felid (cat) family.
+Bobcats, members of the felid (cat) family, can be found in many different habitats throughout Utah, from deserts and forests to swamps and grasslands.
 Their coloration can vary from light gray to buff brown or reddish brown.
 They have short tufts on the tips of their ears and “bob” tails, giving them their name.
 Adults may weigh 12 to 30 pounds.

 Bobcats are solitary and mainly active at dawn and dusk but can sometimes be seen during the day.
 Males and females only associate during the breeding season, which typically runs December through April.
 The female cat will birth her cubs in a thicket or cave in the spring.